BMW-InnovationLab/BMW-YOLOv4-Inference-API-GPU/README.md

 # YOLOv4-v3 Darknet GPU Inference API

-This is a repository for an object detection inference API using the Yolov3 Darknet framework.
+This is a repository for an object detection inference API using the Yolov4 Darknet framework.

-This Repository has also support for state of the art Yolov4 models
+This Repository has also cross compatibility for Yolov3 darknet models.

 This repo is based on [AlexeyAB darknet repository](https://github.com/AlexeyAB/darknet).

 The inference REST API works on GPU.
 It's supported only on Linux Operating systems.

-Models trained using our training automation Yolov3 and Yolov4  repository can be deployed in this API.
+Models trained using our training automation Yolov4 and Yolov3  repository can be deployed in this API.
 Several object detection models can be loaded and used at the same time.

+To choose Yolov4 instead of Yolov3 training just change the inference engine name in the config.json inside your model folder.

 ![predict image](./docs/4.gif)